Arutz HaYeladim: Cartoon Network

 In 2010, Cartoon Network became a television block on the channel appearing weekdays 11AM to 2PM, showing kids' shows from the channel dubbed in Hebrew.
 This happened because Cartoon Network's pan-Middle Eastern version was no longer available in Israel, having been removed years before the block's launch.
 The block was ended in 2019, when yes bought the rights of the shows.

+US feed (IsraKids)

+In February 2011, a US feed (IsraKids) started broadcasting on Dish Network's Israeli Select package.
+The line-up consisted of original productions produced for the Israeli channel.
+It is unknown when did it close.